 It is in exactly those kinds of situations, that washability comes to your aid.

-Always look for pens which have a wide color gamut to choose from.
+Always look for pens that have a wide color gamut to choose from.
 A minimum of 20 is our honest recommendation.

 We hope we were of help today.
 These six products have been tested and verified by us rigorously.
 So even if you choose one over the other, the upsides outweigh the downside.

 Finally, just keep our guide in mind, as to how to choose the best pens and what to consider while buying.
-We’re sure there is little chances of your purchase going wrong.
+We’re sure there is little chance of your purchase going wrong.

-So pick according to your need and enjoy with your children!
+So pick according to your need and enjoy yourself with your children!

 Till next time.